dive2Pro/roam-datepicker-enhance/README.md

 Datepick Enhancer allows Roam's date picker to convey additional information about each date:

+1. the number of blocks present
+1. whether the date has been mentioned
+1. the number of tasks due

 ![An enhanced date picker](https://user-images.githubusercontent.com/23192045/208814065-23c13f81-0796-4ff4-be74-0ef1522b89e9.png)

 ## Number of blocks